AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 <div markdown="1" class="alert alert-warning">:exclamation: **Constraints:**
 - Name must not exceed 48 characters.
+- Name must not be a duplicate (i.e must not already exist in BrewBook).
 - Phone number must not be less than 3 digits.
 - Points must be a non-negative integer.
+- Notes must not exceed 200 characters.
 </div>

 [Back to Features](#features)